MuhmmadAbrar/DroneGuard/README.md

 # Drone Map Stitcher and Image Segmentation

-This Streamlit application facilitates drone image stitching for map generation and image segmentation, primarily designed for flood surveillance in disaster-stricken areas.
-It serves as a crucial tool in scenarios where communication infrastructure is compromised due to natural calamities.
-Future iterations aim to integrate this functionality into autonomous drone systems.
+This Streamlit application empowers users with vital capabilities for flood monitoring in disaster zones, especially when communication channels are disrupted by natural disasters.
+It combines drone image stitching to generate comprehensive maps with advanced image segmentation techniques.
+Future developments aim to seamlessly integrate this functionality into autonomous drone systems, enabling faster and more streamlined disaster response.

 ## Features